 Rottsky has the kind of coat that is dense and water-resistant, so you can never have to worry about your pet being too cold or too hot.

 They are very loyal animals who like to be around people.
-Rottsky are very intelligent and make excellent pets for families with children because they love to play!
+Rottsky is very intelligent and makes excellent pets for families with children because they love to play!

 16. The Rotticorso (Cane Corso and Rottweiler Mix)